TopSPICE/Win32 v7.1 SPECIFICATIONS

 Waveform operations: any arbitrary expression that can include waveform variable names, constants, arithmetic operator and math functions.
 Complex vector expressions.
 Also integration, differentiation and FFT analysis.

-Post-processing: instant FFT, Smith charts, histogram plots, "eye" displays, tabulate variable & performance analysis functions.
+Post-processing: instant FFT, histogram plots, "eye" displays, tabulate variable & performance analysis functions.

 Embedded commands: allows TopView postprocessor directive commands to be embedded in SPICE netlist files.